DiDacTexGit/kitchen_clock_update_status/README.md

 This repository contains the current version and update changes for DiDacTex's Kitchen Clock

 ## Version Update Changes
-* NA on inital code base.
+* Fixed update file code